authelia/authelia/docs/deployment-production.md

 **Authelia** has been designed to be a proxy companion handling the authentication and authorization requests for your entire infrastructure.

-As **Authelia** will be key in your architecture, it requires several components to make it highly-available.
-Deploying it in production means having an LDAP server for storing the information about the users, a Redis cache to store the user sessions in a distributed manner, a
-MongoDB to persist user configurations and one or more nginx reverse proxies configured to be used with Authelia.
+As **Authelia** will be key to your architecture, it requires several components to make it highly-available.
+Deploying it in production means having an LDAP server for storing the information about the users, a Redis cache to store the user sessions in a distributed manner, a MongoDB to persist user configurations and one or more nginx reverse proxies configured to be used with Authelia.
 With such a setup **Authelia** can easily be scaled to multiple instances to evenly handle the traffic.

 **NOTE:** If you don't have all those components, don't worry, there is a way to deploy **Authelia** with only nginx.
 This is described in [Deployment for Devs].

 Here are the available steps to deploy **Authelia** given the configuration file is **/path/to/your/config.yml**.
 Note that you can create your own configuration file from [config.template.yml] located at the root of the repo.

-### Deploy With NPM
+### Deploy with the distributable version

-    npm install -g authelia
+    # Build it if not done already
+    authelia-scripts build

-    authelia /path/to/your/config.yml
+    PUBLIC_DIR=./dist/public_html authelia -config /path/to/your/config.yml

 ### Deploy With Docker